awsdocs/amazon-ecs-developer-guide/doc_source/task-placement-strategies.md

 A *task placement strategy* is an algorithm for selecting instances for task placement or tasks for termination\.
 Task placement strategies can be specified when either running a task or creating a new service\.
 The task placement strategies can be updated for existing services as well\.
 For more information, see [Amazon ECS task placement](task-placement.md)\.

+For tasks running as part of an Amazon ECS service, the default task placement strategy is `spread` using the `attribute:ecs.availability-zone`\.
+There isn't a default task placement constraint for tasks in services\.

 ## Strategy types<a name="strategy-types"></a>

 Amazon ECS supports the following task placement strategies: